gajduk/greedy-tsp/README.md

-#How to efficiently gather collectibles in open world games?
+#Effectiveness of greedily collecting items in open world games

 Andrej Gajduk - email andrej at gajduk.com

-**Abstract - Since Pokemon Go sent millions on the quest of collecting virtual monsters an important question has been on the minds of many people: Is going after the closest item first a good strategy?
-Here, we show that this is in fact a legitimate strategy which performs on average only 7\% worse than the best possible solution.
-Even when accounting for errors due to the inability of people to accurately measure distance by eye, the performance only goes down to 16% of the optimal solution.**
+**Abstract - Since Pokemon Go sent millions on the quest of collecting virtual monsters, an important question has been on the minds of many people: Is going after the closest item first a time-and-cost-effective way to play?
+Here, we show that this is in fact a good strategy which performs on average only 7% worse than the best possible solution in terms of the total distance traveled to gather all the items.
+Even when accounting for errors due to the inability of people to accurately measure distances by eye, the performance only goes down to 16% of the optimal solution.**

 ##1 INTRODUCTION